Introduction

 Unlike televisions, LED displays are modular — their resolution depends on pixel pitch and physical size rather than a fixed format like 1080p or 4K.

 Resolution is the number of pixels across the screen (width × height).
+Pixel density is how many pixels exist in one square meter.
+A smaller pitch greatly increases both metrics.

 | Pixel Pitch | Approx. Pixels / m² | Image Detail |